KivalEvan/ChroMapper-ReWorkflow/README.md

+> [!WARNING]
+>
+> ChroMapper has already integrated these features, do not use this plugin unless you are using older version of ChroMapper.

 # ChroMapper ReWorkflow

 A plugin that just change workflow of CM to be more inline with official editor + QoL